 What happens if you forget the extra commands when you run the program?

 - A Library of Useful Functions

 Now we're going to create a file that holds a library of useful functions.
 In Python, a library, or package, or module, is a file that contains functions.
 When you import the module into another Python file, you can use those functions.
-We've already done this by importing the sys package into our programs, which enables us to use the stdin functions.
+We've already done this by importing the sys package into our program.
 Now we're going to create our own module and then import it into other Python files.

 Create a new file called stats.py.
 Put your name, date, and CS 152 at the top of the file.

 The algorithm is as follows.
 Create a variable to hold the sum and initialize it to 0.0 (explicitly make it floating point number).
-Then loop over the list provided as the function parameter.
+Then use a for loop to iterate over the list provided as the function parameter.
 Inside the loop, add each number to the variable holding the sum.
 Once the loop is complete, return the sum.

 To test your function, make a second function called test at the bottom of your stats.py file.
 The function does not require any arguments.
-As the first instruction in the test function, assign the list [1, 2, 3, 4] to a variable.
+As the first instruction in the test function, assign to a variable the list [1, 2, 3, 4].
 For the second instruction assign to a second variable the result of calling sum with the list as the argument.
 For the third instruction, print out the variable holding the result.
-Run your program and make sure you get the value 10.0 as an output.

 Put the following at the end of your stats.py file to call the test function only when you run the stats.py file directly.
 The test function will not run when stats.py is imported into another Python file.